HimagnaMovva27/Ultrasonic-Distance-Measurement-using-Raspberry-Pi/README.md

-# Ultrasonic-Distance-Measurement-using-Raspberry-Pi
-Ultrasonic distance measurement system using Raspberry Pi and HC-SR04 sensor to calculate distance based on echo time, useful for obstacle detection, robotics, and automation applications.
+# Ultrasonic Distance Measurement using Raspberry Pi

-## Description
+##  Objective

-This project demonstrates how to measure distance using an ultrasonic sensor (HC-SR04) with Raspberry Pi.
-The sensor calculates the distance of an object by sending ultrasonic waves and measuring the time taken for the echo to return.
+To measure the distance of an object using an ultrasonic sensor (HC-SR04) interfaced with Raspberry Pi by calculating the time taken for sound waves to travel.

+##  Overview
+This project demonstrates real-time distance measurement using ultrasonic sensing technology.
+The system works on the principle of **time-of-flight**, where the time taken by an ultrasonic wave to hit an object and return is used to calculate the distance.

 ##  Components Used

-* Ultrasonic Sensor (HC-SR04)
-* USB Cable
-* Jumper Wires
-* Universal IoT Trainer Kit with Raspberry Pi
+- Universal IOT Kit with Raspberry Pi
+- Ultrasonic Sensor (HC-SR04)
+- Jumper Wires
+- USB Cable
-* Connecting Wires
+- Connecting wires

-## Software Used

-* Thonny Python IDE
-* Raspbian OS

 ##  Connections

-* TRIG → GPIO Pin 19 (BCM mode)
+- TRIG → GPIO Pin 19 (BCM mode)
-* ECHO → GPIO Pin 13 (BCM mode)
+- ECHO → GPIO Pin 13 (BCM mode)
-* VCC → 5V
+- VCC → 5V
-* GND → GND
+- GND → GND

-## Circuit Diagram Explanation

-The ultrasonic sensor sends high-frequency sound waves through the TRIG pin.
-These waves reflect back after hitting an object and are received by the ECHO pin.
-The Raspberry Pi measures the time taken for the echo to return and calculates the distance based on this time.
+##  Working Principle
+1. The TRIG pin sends a short ultrasonic pulse.
+2. The sound wave travels through air and reflects back after hitting an object.
+3. The ECHO pin receives the reflected signal.
+4. Raspberry Pi calculates the time difference between sending and receiving.
+5. Distance is calculated using:

+   Distance = Time × Speed of Sound / 2

 ##  Code

 [ultrasonic.py](ultrasonic.py)

-## Applications

-* Obstacle detection
-* Robotics
-* Distance measurement systems
-* Smart parking systems

 ##  Author

 HimagnaMovva27